diodeiot/uuid-tools/README.md

 - **uuid-tools: Generate UUID**: Generates uuid specified in the preferences.
 - **uuid-tools: Convert to hexadecimal**: Replaces selected uuid string with the equivalent hexadecimal representation.
 - **uuid-tools: Convert to bytes**: Replaces selected uuid string with the comma-seperated hexadecimal bytes.
+- **uuid-tools: Construct UUID from string**: Constructing UUIDs from selected text that contains hex values.

 > **Note:** Selected uuid strings can contain space, double-quote and single-quote.